 Our cat pens have three levels.
-Food and water go on the bottom level in the opposite corner from the litter box, which is cleaned at least once daily.
-The cats will use the other levels for climbing and resting, and how often they move across or up and down from shelf to shelf is a good barometer of their adjustment.
+Food and water go on the bottom level opposite the litter box, which is cleaned daily or more as needed.
+The cats will use the other two levels for climbing and resting and sometimes for snack munching.
+How often they move across or up and down from shelf to shelf is a good barometer of their positive adjustment.

-Many cat owners characterize their cats as “finicky”, and prefer to bring the cat’s preferred variety of food.
-Our experience however is that most cats like one or another of our premium low-ash low-magnesium can and dried foods and bedtime snacks.
+Many cat owners characterize their cats as “finicky” and prefer to bring the cat’s preferred variety of food.
+Our experience however is that most cats like one or another of canned and dried foods and bedtime snacks.
 First time visitors ought to bring a few kibbles and cans, but more than likely they will be returned to you.
 If yours is an indoor/outdoor cat, we recommend a trial board before you leave on your real vacation.
 She may find our space too confining.

-Unlike dogs, who like to investigate with their sniffers, cats orient themselves visually, and do not require lots of walking around room.
-Indoor cats exercise isometrically, which is easily accomplished against the doors of our four- foot high pens.
-We don’t usually recommend an overnighter for indoor cats, unless there are health related issues, simply because most cats will get into a snit after a car ride in a carrier.
+Unlike dogs, who like to investigate with their sniffers, cats orient themselves visually, thus do not require lots of walking around room.
+Indoor cats exercise isometrically, which is easily accomplished against the doors of our four-foot high pens.
+We don’t usually recommend an overnight trial for indoor cats, unless they have health related issues.
+This simply because most cats will get into a snit after a car ride in a carrier.
 It is not until they’ve been here nearly 24 hours that most cats regain their good humor.